 The Internet of Things is already bringing about profound changes to the way that we live and work.
 Billions of devices are equipped with software and hardware and capture or exchange data.
-Analysts expect that over 20 billion devices will be networked by 2020.
+Analysts expect that over 20 billion devices will be networked soon.
 Previously unimaginable services and business models are emerging.

 Currently familiar standards such as GSM, 3G or LTE have adequate network coverage outdoors, but generally provide limited reception deep in building interiors.
 Many characteristics of these standards inflate hardware costs unnecessarily and are not really needed for IoT applications.
 Such technologies are also often only able to achieve a comparatively short service life for batteries.

 Devices which use NB-IoT require a specific NB-IoT wireless module and a SIM card to benefit from the same reliability that LTE provides.
 A standardised SIM profile also allows NB-IoT to be used in foreign mobile network operators’ networks.

 One of IoT Venture’s products is a tracking solution for bicycles.
 The market launch is scheduled for Autumn 2018.
 (Credit: Factory)

 Reduced power consumption due to low data exchange with the back end

 Many years’ battery life (up to ten years) and little maintenance